|

 certain effects.
 The Elements Organizer now also became available for

-the Mac.
 Elements+ 3 was released.
 Elements+ taps the

 hidden abilities of Photoshop Elements, such as paths and color channels.